WasmEdge/WasmEdge/docs/book/en/src/embed/go/memory.md

 $ tinygo build -o fib.wasm -target wasi fib.go
 ```

-The [Go SDK application](https://github.com/second-state/WasmEdge-go-examples/blob/master/go_AccessMemory/run.go) must call `malloc` from the WasmEdge
+The [Go SDK application](https://github.com/second-state/WasmEdge-go-examples/blob/master/go_AccessMemoryTinyGo/run.go) must call `malloc` from the WasmEdge
 VM to get a pointer to the array.
-It will then call the `fibArray` and `fibArrayReturnMemory`
+It will then call the `fibArray()`
-functions in TinyGo with the pointer.
-After the functions return, the Go application will call `free`
+function in TinyGo with the pointer.
+After the functions return, the
+Go app uses the WasmEdge SDK's `store` API to construct an array from the
+pointer in the call parameter (`fibArray()`) or in the return value (`fibArrayReturnMemory()`).
+The Go application will eventually call `free`
 to free the memory space.

 ```go